Anto79-ops/renogy-ble/README.md

 # Renogy BT Monitor

 A standalone Python application for monitoring Renogy solar devices via Bluetooth Low Energy (BLE) and publishing data to an MQTT broker with Home Assistant auto-discovery support.
 This code was developed for my 3 devices.
 Renogy Rover 40, Renogy 100 amp hour battery with heating module (RBT100LFP12SH-G1) and 1000 W pure sine wave inverter.
 Also use 2 BT adapters, BT-1 and BT-2.
 The battery and inverter are connected via the hub, sharing the same BT-2 module.
 The BT connections are persistent, meaning once they connect, they will remain connected.
+The code also includes alarms and faults for each of the devices as attributes to number of fauls sensors.

 ## Supported Devices